phluid61/internet-drafts/file-scheme/draft.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

-## Idealism vs Pragmatism vs History

-Because the file URI scheme has a long history of loosely-defined standardisation and divergent implementations, this document will inevitably make some assertions that go against some implementers' expectations.
-We will attempt to label all assertions as either "ideal" preferred behaviour or practical behaviour to support compatibility and interoperability, and in all cases we will attempt to describe the difference between this and any previous specifications.

 # Syntax {#syntax}